By Ulrich Stefan Knoll

 Now, whenever Daniela’s husband asks her whether she fancies a trip to Paris, Milan or overseas, she usually says a polite no thanks.
 She has found her home in the world and wants for nothing here.
 How times change!
 And with that we say: Kalimera!
 We wish you a warm welcome at Villa Zoé!

-The season started a few weeks ago and will continue, depending on the weather, at least until mid-October.
-Anyone who still wants to visit this year shouldn’t wait too long to book.
-But siga siga – slowly does it.
+Depending on the weather, the season runs from April to at least mid-October.
+If you still want to come by this year: siga siga – slowly, slowly.
 The only things that you really should always take with you to Greece and to Villa Zoé are time, mindfulness and a willingness to slow down.
 The best opportunities to grab yourself a suite are currently in July and August.
 As there is almost always a pleasant breeze blowing on Crete and heatwaves are rare, even in high summer, this property is highly recommended.
-Or just book now for the 2019 season!